 Set the java jdk home variable using the below command.

 Path set jre home variable use below command

 Setting the path variables use the below command

 Verify Installed Java JDK Version

 Now check the version of installed Java on the Linux box through the below command

-Like the java command not running after setting the environment variables, so you can add the below lines in bashrc and profile files in the /etc directory.
+if the java command not running after setting the environment variables, you can add the below lines in bashrc and profile files in the /etc directory.

-Congratulations, Now we have installed, run, and configure java!
+Congratulations, Now we have installed, run, and configured Java!